Peterborough North End Sports F.C.: History

 Peterborough North End Sports were founded in 2019, following a merger between Peterborough Sports Development, who were formed in the aftermath of World War I and Bretton North End, who were founded in the early 1980s.
 Upon the formation of the new club, Peterborough North End Sports were placed into the Peterborough and District Football League.
 In 2021, the club was admitted into the Eastern Counties League Division One.
-In 2022, despite finishing eighth in the Eastern Counties League Division One, Peterborough North End opted to return to the Peterborough and District League.
+In 2022, despite finishing eighth in the Eastern Counties League Division One, Peterborough North End opted to return to the Peterborough and District League and folded that year.

 Ground

-The club currently groundshare with Peterborough Sports, playing at Lincoln Road in Peterborough.
+The club groundshared with Peterborough Sports, playing at Lincoln Road in Peterborough.